glasgowlab/glasgowlab.github.io/site/8_news.md

 ```
 - our first two rotation students, Kyle Helms and Julia Urban, joined us in January and left us in April.
 We miss them and their fantastic science
 - our next batch of rotation students, Andrew Reckers and Belen Sundberg, joined us in April.
 They are really awesome
-- after optimizing and troubleshooting for a couple months, Malcolm collected our first large HDX/MS datasets (shoutout to the world-class [ASRC MS facility](https://asrc.gc.cuny.edu/structbio/)!!)
+- after optimizing and troubleshooting for a couple months, Malcolm collected our first large HDX/MS datasets (shoutout to the world-class [ASRC MS facility](https://asrc.gc.cuny.edu/structbio/)!)
-- Daniel got an Amgen scholarship for summer research
+- Daniel got an Amgen scholarship for summer research!
 - Daniel, Kyle W. and Anum completed Columbia's [Lab-to-Market bootcamp](https://www.irvinginstitute.columbia.edu/services/life-science-accelerator-lab-market-boot-camp) - here's a 1-min video about our project
 <br>
 <video height="350" controls src="../_static/videos/20210106_AAG_video.mp4"></video>